Budget constraints preventing you from buying a help desk tool? Check out these top-rated free software options.

 Freshdesk is a cloud-based multichannel help desk solution for businesses of all sizes.
 Its free version includes email ticketing, social media ticketing (only for Facebook and Twitter), knowledge-base management, and reporting.

-Freshdesk offers four other plans—Blossom, Garden, Estate, and Forest—which include features such as event-based triggers, service level agreement (SLA) management, chat and chatbot-based support, as well as surveys.
+Freshdesk offers four other plans—Blossom, Garden, Estate, and Forest—which include expanded features such as event-based triggers, service level agreement (SLA) management, chat and chatbot-based support, as well as surveys.

 SysAid is an IT service management and help desk solution for business of all sizes.
 The solution is available both as a cloud-based and on-premise deployment option.